 As partial consideration for this agreement, we issued GSK 886,305 Series A preferred units of Kymera Therapeutics, LLC.
-In addition, low single-digit royalties would become payable by us to GSK on worldwide net sales in a given calendar year if a product comprising certain licensed compounds were to be commercialized.
-Royalties would be payable on a product-by-product and country-by-country basis for a period commencing upon the first commercial sale of any such product and continuing for ten (10) years thereafter.
+In addition, we are required to pay low single-digit royalties to GSK on net sales worldwide in a given calendar year in the event that chemical matter discovered in using GSK's DNA-encoded libraries are used in a drug product against a target that Kymera elected to screen using such libraries.
+Royalties will be payable on a product-by-product and country-by-country basis for a period commencing upon the first commercial sale of any such product and continuing for ten (10) years thereafter.

-Unless earlier terminated, the GSK Agreement will continue on a product-by-product and country-by-country basis until there are no more royalty payments owed to GSK on any product under the agreement.
+Unless earlier terminated, the GSK Agreement will continue on a product-by-product basis and country-by-country basis until there are no more royalty payments owed to GSK on any product under the agreement.
 Either party may terminate the GSK Agreement upon an uncured material breach, or upon the bankruptcy, insolvency, dissolution or winding up of the other party.
 The GSK Agreement may also be terminated by either party for convenience upon sixty (60) days' prior written notice to the other party.